astromz/gce_ml/README.md

 ### Create a GCE instance and then a custom boot image
 We will create a new GCE virtual machine instance using a public image and customize it.
-You can then create GCE instances using pre-existing custom images later. *This instruction is based on the example and steps from [here](https://github.com/GoogleCloudPlatform/ml-on-gcp/tree/master/gce/survival-training) with modifications and a few more details.*
+You can then create GCE instances using pre-existing custom images later. *This instruction is based on the example and steps from [here (Compute Engine survival training)](https://github.com/GoogleCloudPlatform/ml-on-gcp/tree/master/gce/survival-training) with modifications and a few more details.*

 1. Create your instance.
 The easiest way is to use the Cloud Console [here](create the Compute Engine instance through the Cloud Console).
 Follow this [link](https://cloud.google.com/compute/docs/instances/create-start-instance).
     - Feel free to play with the customization of CPUs, memory, disk storage, etc. For GPUs, see below.